ananya-thakur25/speech-progress-estimation/backend/README.md

 ## 📎 Note

-We've also provided the Jupyter Notebooks in the GitHub repo for training the ML model and saving the `.pkl` file.
+We've also provided a Jupyter Notebook in the GitHub repo for training the ML model and saving the `.pkl` file.